 It always amazes me when I see what people wear to fly.
 Even on 9 hour flights, I’ll see women in high heels, skinny jeans, push-up bras and every item of jewellery that they own.
-It’s as though they’re so concerned about how pretty they look that they’ve neglected to realise that their feet will kill them, their jeans will not make for comfortable sleeping positions, their bras will dig into their backs/ribs/shoulders and their necklaces will be pain in the ass when it comes to security checks (seriously, I know how annoying it is having to hastily remove 479573 pieces of jewellery with a long line of people glaring at you!).
+It’s as though they’re so concerned about how pretty they look that they’ve neglected to realise that their feet will kill them, their jeans will not make for comfortable sleeping positions, their bras will dig into their backs/ribs/shoulders and their necklaces will be pain in the ass when it comes to security checks.

 Because I’ve worn the wrong things so many times when I travel, I’ve finally managed to come up with the perfect ensemble conducive to comfort and practicality – I hope it helps!